LinkaiQi/Game-of-2048/README.md

 # Game-of-2048

+**Run:**

-type "$./python3 game.py" to run the 2048
+"$./python3 game.py" to run the 2048

-type "w" to moveup
+    "w" to moveup

-type "s" to movedown
+    "s" to movedown

-type "a" to moveleft
+    "a" to moveleft

-type "d" to moveright
+    "d" to moveright

-type "q" to quit(exit)
+    "q" to quit(exit)